COGS18/COGS18.github.io/_build/materials/09-FunctionsI.md

 ## Function Example III

 We aren't limited to a single operation within a function.
-We can use multiple operations and all of the concepts we've used previously (`if`, `elif`, `else` and conditionals).
+We can use multiple operations and all of the concepts we've used previously (including loops and conditionals).